shawenyao/jekyll-now/_posts/2020-10-11-Dynamics-of-Liquidity-Pool-Retruns-A-Uniswap-Example.md

 * a larger trade will move the price substantially along the hyperbolic curve, with the asset in demand appreciating against the other
 * a very large trade (e.g., something close to the remaining balance in the pool) will lead to a price impact so prohibitively substantial that it is close to impossible to deplete the inventory.

 In other words, Uniswap appears to achieve _infinite_ market depth with _finite_ supply of assets.
-All in all, the liquidity provider puts down:
+Generally, the liquidity provider puts down:

 $$ v_0 = a_0 A_0 + b_0 B_0 $$